nasser/nasser.github.io/_posts/2015-11-02-pattern-overloading.md

 2. Function definition
 3. Control flow examples

-In my experience, new programmers see these constructs as instances of the same idea `identifier left-paren some-stuff right-paren` which is not an unreasonable conclusion to reach.
+In my experience, new programmers see these constructs as instances of the same idea: `identifier left-paren some-stuff right-paren`.
+This is not an unreasonable conclusion to reach.
 The syntax for each construct is shockingly similar given that their semantics are wildly different.
 This has resulted in some hopelessly wrong code along the lines of

     foo(x < 20); { ... }

+    if(int x = 0; x < 10; x++);

+    for(playerName) { ... }

 On top of that parentheses in these languages have yet *another* use: grouping.
 Bringing it all together, we can write code that uses the same symbols and syntax to mean wildly different things in a small space.